 And, I’m glad I did.
-Their approach to simple living storytelling is a unique one.
+Their approach to simple living and slow living storytelling is a unique one.
 I must admit I was skeptical going in, but I’ve been pleasantly surprised with the authors and content they’ve brought together.

 What is Simplify Magazine?

 Simplify Magazine is a quarterly, digital publication that pulls together experts in various fields to address some of the most pressing needs of the modern family…help families focus on the things that matter most.

 Get a free copy here!